 Tony Hawk — also known as The Birdman — is undoubtedly the most famous skateboarder of all time.
 The whizz kid turned pro at the age of 14, and many experts heralded him as the world's greatest competitive skateboarder by the age of 16.

-Over his career, he entered more than 100 pro contests, winning 73 of them and placing second in 19.
 Having invented more than 80 tricks, Hawk changed the face of the skateboarding world forever.

 Hawk founded the successful Birdhouse skateboard company and started his own clothing line Hawk Clothing.
 He also formed deals with Activision, Six Flags, Kohl’s, Infospace, Adio shoes, Jeep and Sirius Satellite Radio.